Self-service client installation guide

 1. Make sure Adaxes self-service client is installed on the computer in question.

-3. Make sure that the enrollment notification is not disabled for the computer in question via local settings (GPO/Profiles).
+3. Make sure that the enrollment notification is not disabled for the computer in question via local settings (GPO/Intune).

 4. Make sure that notifications from the self-service client are not disabled in the operating system settings.